Wells Cathedral School: History

 De Salis House and De Salis Cottage were built in the late 14th century.
 The Rib was built in the 15th century and is a Grade II* listed building.
 Cedars House was built in 1758 for Charles Tudway, the Member of Parliament for Wells and now forms part of the school.
 Claver Morris House was built as a canonical house in 1669 by Dr Claver Morris, while Plumptre dates from 1737 and was built for Dr Francis White.
-No.11 The Liberty was built as a Canonical house in the mid 18th century and it now forms part of Wells Cathedral Junior School.
+No.11 The Liberty was built as a Canonical house in the mid 18th century and it now forms part of Wells Cathedral Prep School.
 No 23 The Liberty was built in 1819 for the Chapter Clerk, William Parfitt, and the 15th century Polydor House formerly belonged to the organists.

 The red brick Cedars Cottage, which was built as a coachman's cottage the former stables and coach house were built in the mid to late 18th century, around the same time as Mullins.
 Ritchie House was built a little later around the end of the 18th century or the beginning of the 19th.
 Ritchie Hall became part of the School on its rebuilding in 1884 but incorporates part of a 12th-century Canon's Barn, while St Andrew's Lodge was built in 1713 as part of a charity school.

 Wells Cathedral School is supposed to be the fifth oldest independent school in the country.
-It cannot be proved, however, that the School has existed continually since the date of its supposed foundation in the tenth century, and there was certainly a hiatus during the 1880s, after which it was refounded.
+It cannot be proved, however, that the School has existed continually since the date of its supposed foundation in the tenth century, and there was certainly a hiatus during the 1880s, after which it was re-founded.

-The current Head Master is Alastair Tighe with Jody Wells as Head of the Junior School, and Alexander Laing as Director of Music.
-Tighe has been Head Master since September 2018 and was previously Deputy Head (Academic) at Bedford School where he was for 5 years.
+The current Head Master is Alastair Tighe with Jody Wells as Head of the Prep School, and Alexander Laing as Director of Music.
+Tighe has been Head Master since September 2018.